Fraud Blocker

 Camping is defined as an activity to spend time disconnecting from the city.
 At camping sites, you spend one or more nights under the stars and in a good shelter.
 During the day, admiring nature is a must, and connecting with oneself or others by doing hikes, fishing, bird-watching, or any other activity.

 At night, you’ll admire the stars, try to find constellations, tell stories around a campfire, and fall asleep to the soundtrack of the woods.
-On camping trips, you’ll wake up by birds chirping and the smell of wood and grass.
+On camping trips, you’ll wake up to birds chirping and the smell of wood and grass.
 You may not have any other concern than to make coffee on your Moka.
 Then, think about where to hike.
 Connecting with nature must be the ultimate luxury of the modern world.
 Thus, camping is the perfect activity for every age!

 When you visit Ecuador, you can upgrade your trip and go camping while experiencing the location.
 The forest, by a lake, on the beach… the world is your oyster!
 While visiting Ecuador, you can enjoy the mountains, the coast, the Amazon, and the Galapagos Islands!